AliceO2Group/InfoLoggerGui/docs/developement-guide.md

 The *index.tpl* is the main controller: it loads CSS and JS files then instanciates the model and the views.

-*[AliceO2Group/Gui](https://github.com/AliceO2Group/Gui/)* is base framework which contains web server, websocket server, OAuth handler.
+*[AliceO2Group/Gui](https://github.com/AliceO2Group/Gui/)* is the base framework which contains web server, websocket server, OAuth handler.

 ## Templating engine